gartz/Jenkins-and-Hudson-any-user-daemon-script/README.md

 hudsond
 ~~~

-You can rename to jerkins.jar or jerkinsd as you wan't, but edit the configs in hudsond before.
+You can rename to jenkins.jar or jenkinsd as you wan't, but edit the configs in hudsond before.

 Create a folder .hudson in your user home with privileges to user can read/write/exec